tianevitt/tianzes-landing-page/README.md

 # Tianze's Landing Page
-A simple yet flexible landing page for Foundry VTT.

 This is a dead-simple mod that provides a landing page designed with flexibility in mind.

 ## Installation